Planning for Retirement Just Got Much Harder

 A bad combination: People living longer, but with less money.

-But on the investment return side, the numbers are going in the other direction.
-Since historical rates of return are projected to continue to be lower, the only other variable which makes a difference is savings.
+However, on the investment return side, the numbers are going in the other direction.
+Since historical rates of return are projected to continue to be lower, the only other variable that makes a difference is savings.
 In this regard, people who wanted to maintain their pre-retirement incomes (a noble goal) would need to save (starting at age 25) a total contribution from their 401(k) and employer contributions of 4.3% for low earners and up to 9% for high earners, assuming historical rates of return.
 In a low-return situation, the best saving rates ranged from 7% to 16%.

 Retirement Planning in the Trump Era

-So where does this leave people planning for retirement in the Trump era?
+So, where does this leave people planning for retirement in the Trump era?

 Previous articleTV Interviews Should Stop Using the Brady Bunch Format